harness/developer-hub/release-notes/delegate.md

 #### Hotfix

-- Support for `ap-south-2` AWS region for AWS secret manager.
+- The `ap-south-2` region is now supported for use with AWS Secrets Manager.
 (CDS-92541)

 ### Harness version 1.28.11, Harness Delegate version 24.03.82502 <!--  March 13, 2024 -->